telerik/kendo-react-layout/docs/panelbar/index.md

 ### Default Setup

-The example below demonstrates the default setup of a Kendo UI PanelBar for React.
+The example below demonstrates the default setup of a PanelBar for React.

 ```html-preview
 <div id="app"></div>